Why Choose Minimalism?

 When the question was posed, "what prompted your minimalism," there were dozens of reasons.
-For some, it was a life event, others came to some sort of realization, while for some it stated when they read a book or saw a video on the topic.
+For some, it was a life event, others came to some sort of personal realization, while for some it started when they read a book or saw a video on the topic.

 This generated some great discussions in a Facebook group that I belong to.
 That opened my eyes to how diverse the movement to minimalist living is.
 There's no question that it appeals to many people but for different reasons.

 The U.S. has been a consumer-driven economy for a long time.
 It should prove interesting to see how strong this trend becomes since it is a complete turn-around from the materialism so rampant in America.

 Minimalist Living Means Less Time Taking Care of Your Stuff